apostrophecms/apostrophe-open-museum/README.md

 ### MapQuest API + locations piece type
 This site has built-in map widgets and geocoding functionality for its `locations` piece type.
 It runs both of these operations through MapQuest's free API.
 [You can register a key and secret here](https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register).

+> You do not have to enter a "callback URL" when signing up and generating your API key.
+Just leave that field blank.

 #### MapQuest configuration
 This site expects the MapQuest key and secret to be a part of the `options` object for the `locations` piece type.
 This repo does not come bundled with a key and secret and so you will see both server and client console warnings when doing things that require them.